OPEnSLab-OSU/SSLClient/README.md

 In order to remedy this problem, the device must be able to read the data faster than it is being received, or alternatively have a cache large enough to store the entire payload.
 Since SSL's encryption forces the device to read slowly, this means we must increase the cache size.
 Depending on your platform, there are a number of ways this can be done:
 * Sometimes your communication shield will have an internal buffer, which can be expanded through the driver code.
 This is the case with the Arduino Ethernet library (in the form of the MAX_SOCK_NUM and ETHERNET_LARGE_BUFFERS macros), however the library must be modified for the change to take effect.
-* SSLClient has an internal buffer SSLClientImpl::m_iobuf, which can be expanded.
+* SSLClient has an internal buffer SSLClient::m_iobuf, which can be expanded.
 BearSSL limits the amount of data that can be processed based on the stage in the SSL handshake, and so this will change will have limited usefulness.
 * In some cases, a website will send so much data that even with the above solutions, SSLClient will be unable to keep up (a website with a lot of HTML is an example).
 In these cases you will have to find another method of retrieving the data you need.
 * If none of the above are viable, it is possible to implement your own Client class which has an internal buffer much larger than both the driver and BearSSL.
 This would require in-depth knowledge of programming and the communication shield you are working with, as well as a microcontroller with a significant amount of RAM.